infa-sobehera/iics-services-healthCheck/README.md

 # iics-services-healthCheck
-To check health of services
+To check health of services!